In regards to Google Analytics, in particular, Google states in their Terms of Service under section “7. Privacy“:

 The generation process is easy and intuitive:

 - Add any service you may be using.
-In this case, it will be Google Analytics, and possibly Google Analytics with anonymized IP, User ID extension for Google Analytics, Remarketing with Google Analytics and/or Display Advertising extension for Google Analytics depending on what features you have enabled.
+In this case, it will be Google Analytics, and possibly Google Analytics with anonymized IP, User ID extension for Google Analytics, Remarketing with Google Analytics, Google Analytics Advertising Reporting Features and/or Google Analytics Demographics and Interests Reports depending on what features you have enabled.

 - Fill out your web/app owner and contact details.